Fill your College Details

 Main AI Integration Examples

-As a VS Code extension and part of JetBrains IDEs, Copilot is your AI pair programmer onboard – based on your context it can propose, explain, or even perform review of your code all within the same environment.
+• GitHub Copilot: As a VS Code extension and part of JetBrains IDEs, Copilot is your AI pair programmer onboard – based on your context,t it can propose, explain, or even perform a review of your code all within the same environment.

-This assistant unnoticeable integrated in JetBrains IDEs, keeps providing helpful code generation, restructuring, and in-line documentation features, essentially it learns from your habit of coding.
+• JetBrains AI Assistant: This assistant is unnoticeably integrated in JetBrains IDEs, keeps providing helpful code generation, restructuring, and in-line documentation features, and it learns from your coding habits.

-Among its features is the Cascade Technology, which holds very deep context of the entire user's project thereby enabling a real-time AI collaboration and advanced code suggestions.
+• Windsurf IDE: Among its features is the Cascade Technology, which holds a very deep context of the entire user’s project, thereby enabling real-time AI collaboration and advanced code suggestions.

-It is mainly a low-code workflow automation platform, but also n8n has native AI integrations to enable developers to construct and command AI-driven workflows internally in its visual environment.
+• n8n: It is mainly a low-code workflow automation platform, but it also n8n has native AI integrations to enable developers to construct and command AI-driven workflows internally in its visual environment.

 AI-Enhanced Development Workflows and Productivity